Ruvyrom/Ruvomain-Protocol/README.md

 >
 >Select the list to apply (e.g., ruvomain_tier1_stable or your own file), and Ruvomain takes care of the debloating for you.

+**APK Installation via ADB:**
+With ruvomain-installer script you can install your own multiple apk files via ADB.
+Just place your apk in ./Apps folder and script run installation for you.

 ---
 ### 📸 Proof Screenshot
 | Updates | Low Comsumption |